Bioconductor/bioconductor.org_archive/content/developers/how-to/unitTesting-guidelines.md

 either a percentage (a number from 0 to 100) or 'unknown', which could mean:

-* The package has no unit tests.
-Read this page from [the beginning](#top) to learn how to add them.
+* The package has no unit tests, or the unit tests are not properly configured.
+Read this page from
+  [the beginning](#top) to learn how to add them.
 * The unit tests in the package failed.
 * There was a problem calculating the test coverage.